wassimhaimoudi/learn_awk/awk_cheat_sheet.md

 ## Functions

-1. Lenght of the strinf or field
+1. length of the string or field

 ```Bash
 awk '{ print length($1) }' file